hmosousa/temporal_game/docs/logbook.md

 <img src="assets/muzero_dash.png" alt="MuZero Dashboard" height="400">

 Regarding 2., after doing some profiling one can conclude that most of the time is spend on computing the temporal closure of the the timeline, and therefore, not a problem with the MCTS agent itself.
 However, improvements can still be made by using arrays rather than the Node class.

+## 2024-11-07

+To simplify the task, a new dataset, [Temporal Games](https://huggingface.co/datasets/hugosousa/TemporalGames), was build.
+This dataset has some partitions, "two", "three", ..., that represent the number of entities per entry in the corpus.
+That is, all the documents in the "two" partition have two entities.
+Important to note that all the entries have at least one temporal link that was manually annotated.
+This data should be better to identify what are the relation types that the classification models struggle more to label.

+## 2024-11-08

+To train the Temporal Game agent it would be useful to first build a classification model that matches human agreement or is close to it.
+This model should be useful to answer to a few questions.

+1. What is the relation type that is harder to predict.
+2. what is the endpoint pair that is harder to classify?
+Is it start-start, start-end, end-start or end-end?

+To access this, one can train classification models that focus in just one of the questions at a time.
+For instance, to find what is the relation type that is harder to predict we can train a model on a corpus only has two labels: 1 for the relations we want to estimate the complexity of the classification; 0 if the relation is not that.
+This will also help to identify what are the relations that the model confuses the most.